1729antony/hello-world/README.md

 # hello-world
-understanding github. now making first change.
+understanding github. now making few more changes from the previous for terminal study.